 This session is suitable for all humans: curious newcomers as well as seasoned written-self-reflection experts as I'll share some stories, more than 10 years of experience and actionable tools and techniques.

-Cosima is an experienced independent coach, consultant and trainer with a proven track record in a variety of industries (automotive, finance & banking, healthcare, travel & tourism).
+Cosima Laube is an independent agile coach, leader & consultant with experience in a variety of industries (automotive, finance, healthcare, travel, public sector).

-Having a strong background as a developer and people lead in software engineering, she enhanced her professional portfolio over the years with solid coaching skills and BSc studies focused on I/O and Health Psychology.
+Having a strong background as developer and people lead in IT engineering, over the last decade Cosima enhanced her portfolio with solid coaching skills (ICF-PCC) and university studies focused on I/O- and Health Psychology.
+Besides work, you likely find her running or on a bike.
+Her credo at work and in life is: Achieving MORE - together!